AdityaaRavi/Optimized-path/README.md

 - The algorithm is actually quite simple -- the whole algorithm is going to be in a single recursive method.
 Inside that method, we are going to have two base cases (see the section below) and a for loop that makes a recursive call -- one for every possible movement within the `board` (see its respective section).
 - The `Algorithm` class will have a parameter to keep track of the number of occurances (`num_occur`) of the variable to optimize (see base case no. 2) and a parameter (`curr_path`) that keeps track of the path taken in your current branch.
-- The class will also be two other parameters variables: `best_num_occur`, which stores the `num_occur` of the most optimized path found yet and `best_path` which is a ` ArrayList<Integer[2]>` with each of the `Integer[2]` containing the `dy` and `dx` took at each position respectively (see the section about `dx` and `dy` for more info).
+- The class will also be two other parameters variables: `best_num_occur`, which stores the `num_occur` of the most optimized path found yet and the `best_path` which is a ` ArrayList<Integer[2]>` with each of the `Integer[2]` containing the `dy` and `dx` took at each position respectively (see the section about sign convention for more info).
 - The method will also return different things based on if it had found a new and better path, or if it had terminated in the middle after having found that the current branch is a dead branch (see base case no. 2 and the return values section).

 ___Base cases:___

 1. The first base case is the obvious one -- This case checks if we have reached the end of the `board`.
 This returns the `path_found` token (see return values section) and then updates the `best_path` with `curr_path`.
-2. The second base case needs an explainer -- as we are keeping track of `best_num_occur` and the `num_occur` of the current branch, it is quite easy to find out if the current path still has a chance of changing the `best_path`: If we are minimizing a variable, if the `num_occur` is larger than the `best_num_occur`, it is useless to continue with the current branch, as its outcome cannot change the `best_path` or the `best_num_occur` -- the vice versa applies if you are trying to minimize a variable.
+2. The second base case needs an explainer -- as we are keeping track of `best_num_occur` and the `num_occur` of the current branch, it is quite easy to find out if the current path still has a chance of changing the `best_path`: If we are minimizing a variable, then if the `num_occur` is larger than the `best_num_occur`, it is useless to continue with the current branch, as its outcome cannot change the `best_path` or the `best_num_occur` -- the vice versa applies if you are trying to minimize a variable.
 If the current branch is found to be dead based on this criteria, the `dead_path` token is returned (see the return values section).

 ___Possible movements in the `board`:___

-There will be an abstract method in the data ingestion class described in "part 2" of the "Entire program explained" section whose job it is to return an `ArrayList<Integer[2]>` with each of the `Integer[2]` containing the `dx` and `dy` values of one of the possible movements that the algorithm can take.
+There will be an abstract method in the data ingestion class described in "part 2" of the "Entire program explained" section whose job it is to return an `ArrayList<Integer[2]>` with each of the `Integer[2]` containing the `dx` and `dy` values of one of the possible movements that the algorithm can make.
 This method will be called once in the constructor of the `Algoritm` class and the possible movements will be stored as a parameter.
-The recursive method will use a for-each loop where a recursive call is made for each of the possible positions from the said parameter,
+The recursive method will use a for-each loop where a recursive call is made for each of the possible positions from the said parameter.

+___Possible Return values of the function:__

+___Sign convention used:__